AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/technical_overview/schema_registry/acp_schema_registry.md

 - View a list of existing schemas
 - View a specific schema
 - Extend an existing schema
+- Add fields to an extension
 - Create a new schema
+- Add fields to the new schema

 ## Schema Registry